Home » Does circumcision prevent premature ejaculation?

 You can wear a condom which give less sensation than going bareback and slow down the 3-2-1 countdown timer.

 A urologist can prescribe an SSRI (anti-depressant medication).
 One of the off-label uses of these drugs is to delay orgasm.
 There are also new drugs in the clinical trial pipeline that will help to delay orgasm by blocking some of the effect of oxytocin, specifically for preventing PE.

 Guys can practice a routine of “Kegel” exercises to strengthen the pelvic floor muscles which can help them hold back orgasms.

 Lastly, a guy can wear a cock ring to hold back from busting your nut.
 I wouldn’t mind if a guy wore one, in fact I think they are hot.

 While both cut and uncut men can ejaculate too quickly, cut men are more likely to experience premature ejaculation or have other orgasm difficulties.
 The human penis is a biomechanical wonder that nature engineered very precisely.
-To say circumcision is good because it prevents PE just sounds to me like a fairy tale designed to put a positive spin on the weird practice of genital cutting.
+To say circumcision is good, under the illusion that circumcision can prevent premature ejaculation just sounds to me like a fairy tale.
+A tale designed to put a positive spin on the weird practice of genital cutting.

-Now the next time you cum too fast when you’re with a hot chick, just blame that stupid circumcision.
+Now the next time you cum too fast when you’re on that partner hookup, just blame the stupid circumcision.